 10.10.2.1 Proceedings under Article 6.
 If a hearing officer conducts the formal hearing, he or she should submit to the agency a document titled "Recommended Findings of Fact, Conclusions of Law and Decision."
 Because it is the ultimate decision maker, the agency is not bound by the recommended findings of fact and conclusions of law provided by the hearing officer, including findings related to the credibility of witnesses.
 Ritland v.
-Ariz.
-State Bd. of Medical Exam'rs, 213 Ariz.
+Ariz.State Bd. of Medical Exam'rs, 213 Ariz.
 187, 191, ¶ 12, 140 P.3d 970, 974 (App.
 2006).
-Thus, the decision maker has the option of modifying or rejecting the hearing officer's findings of fact and conclusions of law if its reading of the record differs from that of the hearing officer.
-Any deviations from the hearing officer's findings of fact and conclusions of law can only be made if the decision maker has reviewed all pertinent portions of the record.
+Thus, the decision maker has the option of modifying or even completely rejecting the hearing officer's findings of fact and conclusions of law if its reading of the record differs from that of the hearing officer.
+Any deviations from the hearing officer's findings of fact and conclusions maker has reviewed all pertinent portions of the record.
 Id., at ¶ 14 (citing Stoffel v.
 Ariz.
 Dept. of Econ.
 Sec., 162 Ariz.
 449, 451, 784 P.2d 275, 277 (App.
 1990)).
 The decision maker should state, in the decision, the basis for the deviation.
+However, because the hearing officer is the person who actually sees the witnesses and hears the evidence, the recommended findings of fact should be given respectful consideration and in appropriate circumstances, some deference.
+Thus, the hearing officer's findings of fact are often adopted by the final decision maker.